Janae Edmondson sues St. Louis after downtown crash that led to double amputation

 People are also reading…

-Now, Edmondson's suit is seeking more than $25,000 in damages from Riley, Riley's mother, the city of St. Louis and the driver of the other vehicle that struck Edmondson.
+Now, Edmondson’s suit is seeking an amount more than $25,000 in damages from Riley, Riley’s mother, the city of St. Louis and the driver of the other vehicle that struck Edmondson.
+The exact amount of damages Edmondson is seeking will likely be determined later.

+The suit did not name Gardner nor the St. Louis Circuit Attorney’s Office, but Edmondson’s attorney, Kevin Carnie, said they were “weighing the possibility.”

 “The crash ... was completely preventable,” the lawsuit said.

-Note: Editor's note: This story has been updated to clarify the amount of damages being sought.